iredmail/docs/en_US/cloud/0-cloud-ad.preparations.md

 ![](./images/ad/read_only_account_1.png)

-- Input a strong password for `vmail` user, toggle on `Password never expires`, and uncheck other 3 options.
+- Input a strong password for `vmail` user, make sure option `Password never expires` is checked, and uncheck other 3 options.
 Then click `Next`.

 ![](./images/ad/read_only_account_2.png)